 If you’ve got some tough questions for an au pair, save them for the second call.
 Same goes for sharing detailed information about schedule, rules, etc. The first phone call is better reserved for introducing your family and community and asking some of the simpler questions on your list.
 It may even be helpful to provide candidates with a list of topics and questions you plan to cover in any subsequent conversations—that is up to you.

-4. Consider using Skype
+4. Consider using video conferencing

-Most of our families use Skype video conferencing to interview au pairs when possible.
+Most of our families use Skype or Zoom video conferencing to interview au pairs when possible.
 Families can learn about a candidate just by watching her body language and facial expressions, and au pairs have an easier time understanding the conversation when they can see the person talking.

 5. Ask kids and/or au pair to join in on the 2nd or 3rd call